By Alexandra DeMarco, Guest Writer

 I am currently working on my first novel manuscript, and I have discovered that incorporating elements of my own feelings into each character’s reactions and emotions, no matter how different the characters may be from myself, has allowed me to grasp each character fully and breathe unique life into each of them.
 Overall, the importance of incorporating the author’s real emotion into any creative work cannot be understated.

-Alexandra DeMarco is a writer and a sophomore at the University of Tennessee in Knoxville.
+Alexandra DeMarco is a writer and teacher currently working in France.

 John M. DeMarco helps leaders and organizations elevate human skills such as storytelling, and more effectively collaborate with AI, through four converging, reinforcing services: coaching, consulting, speaking, and writing.

 You can learn more at John’s website and quickly contact him in one of three ways: